Top 5 Tips to Find an Internship in Canada for International Students

 Posted in Student Internship

-Stepwest is a proud Recognized Organization of the Government of Canada.
+Stepwest is a Recognized Organization of the Government of Canada.
 We assist students from around the globe with finding their perfect work experience opportunity and complete career-boosting internships in Toronto, Vancouver, Montreal and Calgary.
 Just ask our intern Christiane from Germany!
 She completed an internship in Vancouver to support her studies in economics and mechanical engineering before starting her Masters.

-Meet Cassandra, our Lead Internship Specialist
+Meet Cassandra, Our Lead Internship Specialist

 Cassandra is our Lead Internship Specialist at Stepwest.
 She graduated from Simon Fraser University in Burnaby, B.C, Canada and has a background in sales, business development, and administration.
 While previously working for a large Canadian telecommunications company, she sharpened her ability to build connections in her professional network.
 This experience helps her to identify ideal opportunities for our interns, by determining their key strengths and potential for professional and personal growth.
+She updated us on what employers are looking for when hiring international students for an internship.

 Being an Internship Specialist at Stepwest means she is responsible for the success of your internship experience.
 This includes: